Verstappen and Red Bull embarrass Ferrari at Imola

 He ultimately finished sixth.

-LeClerc had a 46-point lead in the standings over reigning champion Verstappen at the start of the race but the Verstappen win cut the gap to 27 points.
+Leclerc had a 46-point lead in the standings over reigning champion Verstappen at the start of the weekend but Verstappen cut the gap to 27 points and moved into second.

+“I was too greedy and I paid the price for it and lost seven potential points,” Leclerc told Sky Sports.
+“It is a shame, it is seven points that are valuable at the end of the championship for sure and this shouldn’t happen again.”

+Verstappen was passed by Leclerc at the start of the sprint qualifying race on Saturday but come race day, Verstappen got off to a good start.
+Leclerc, meanwhile, plummeted as he was passed by Pérez and Norris.

+It rained heavily in the morning but cleared off by the start of the race, and although the track was still wet, it quickly dried and drivers had to change their tires for the new conditions.

+Leclerc came off pit road ahead of Perez, but the Mexican driver had warmer tires and was able to squeeze inside and reclaim second.
+Leclerc was in still chasing Perez for second, with nine laps remaining, when he made a rare mistake and went off course.
+Although he was able to drive off, his Ferrari was damaged and Leclerc had to pit.

 The race featured a stirring late battle between Mercedes newcomer George Russell and Valtteri Bottas, the driver he replaced.
-The two went down to the final lap for fourth position, with Russell holding off the veteran for the spot.
+The two went down to the final lap for fourth position, with Russell holding off the veteran for the spot, having started the race 11th.

 Lewis Hamilton, meanwhile. continued his early struggles and finished 13th.
 Mercedes head Toto Wolff apologized to Hamilton over the radio for the “undriveable” car that Hamilton was given in Italy.